Indian Military Academy: Training

-Weapon training includes the close quarter battle range, the location of miss and hit target system, (Note: The location of miss and hit system provides real time feedback to a shooter of the precise location of the round as it passes through/by the target.
+Weapon training includes the close quarter battle range, the location of miss and hit target system, (Note: The location of miss and hit system provides real-time feedback to a shooter of the precise location of the round as it passes through/by the target.
 It can be integrated into a standard army range.) jungle lane shooting (Note: A jungle lane is a trail in a forested area with targets hung at different places.
 Targets are to be engaged by one or more members of the team, even if that member isn't the closest to the target.
-Another version of this is the "shoot house" which takes place inside a building.
-Sometimes jungle lane and shoot houses are combined.) and the team battle shooting range.
-The curriculum is reviewed from time to time and adapted to whatever the current situation the country is in.
-Cadets are also put in roles where they need to think like the enemy such as in Exercise Chindit where some GCs are asked to act as terrorists while others have to capture them.
-They are trained in various forms of warfare, including conventional war, proxy war, low intensity conflict, and counter-insurgency.
-An integral part of the training are the ustads or instructors numbering about 200.
-The ustads are responsible for aspects of training including drills, weapons training and field craft.
+Another version of this is the "shoot house," which takes place inside a building.
+Sometimes jungle lanes and shoot houses are combined.) and the team battle shooting range.
+The curriculum is reviewed from time to time and adapted to whatever the current situation of the country is.
+Cadets are also put in roles where they need to think like the enemy, such as in Exercise Chindit where some GCs are asked to act as terrorists while others have to capture them.
+They are trained in various forms of warfare, including conventional war, proxy war, low-intensity conflict, and counter-insurgency.
+An integral part of the training is the ustads or instructors numbering about 200.
+The ustads are responsible for aspects of training, including drills, weapons training, and field craft.

-Games and sports include cross country, hockey, basketball, polo, athletics, football, aquatics, volleyball and boxing.
+Games and sports include cross country, hockey, basketball, polo, athletics, football, aquatics, volleyball, and boxing.
 There is also an annual sports meet with other military academies in India.
 Adventure activities undertaken at the academy include trekking, cycling, and rock climbing.
-In 1997 a cadet died during a boxing session.
+In 1997, a cadet died during a boxing session.
 In 2007 a cadet died in a grenade blast.
 In 2009 a cadet died by drowning.
 Between 2017 and 2019, three cadets died during training.
 Two cadets died of exhaustion during a 10 km run, while a third died after slipping into a gorge during a night navigation exercise.
 The academy requires that cadets get insurance against death and disability during training.